-During the current session, the Committee has continued to progress on reviewing risk management arrangements, including risk policy, the Board's appetite to risk and a risk management process.
+During the session, the Committee has continued to review risk management arrangements, including risk policy, the Board's appetite to risk and the risk management process.
 The risk register forms part of the risk management process and records internal and external risks and, mitigating actions, following a template used across the UHI partnership.
 The risk register is on the agenda of each meeting of the Audit Committee.